-- Partnering with Griffith University (GU) and the University of Sunshine Coast (USC) to deliver a pilot urban heat island (UHI) project - Considering sustainable urban design in buildings and facilities.
+- Partnering with Griffith University (GU) and University of Sunshine Coast (USC) to collect temperature and humidity data to assist with modelling impacts of urban heat on our community through a UHI pilot project. - Considering sustainable urban design in buildings and facilities.

-The city currently experiences over 12 days

-each year above
+The city currently experiences over 12 days each year above